mykola2004/MLE_HW7/README.md

 ```bash
 docker build -f inference/Dockerfile -t inference_image .
 ```
-- Run the inference Docker container(that will cause model to predict values on unseen during data - inference dataset, the results will be saved):
+- Run the inference Docker container(that will cause model to predict values on unseen during data - inference dataset, the results will be saved inside container):
 ```bash
 docker run inference_image
 ```